tls-attestation/use-cases-and-properties/draft-mihalcea-seat-use-cases.md

 target device before, during, and after the upgrade, including rollback procedures.

+From attested TLS perspective, network device (acting as TLS client) is Attester and network orchestrator (acting as TLS server) is Verifying RP.

 * Requirement 1: Before initiating the upgrade, the target device must be verified to be in a known, healthy baseline state (e.g., secure boot enabled, running a signed software/firmware version).